Cengage Learning Award for Innovative Excellence in the Teaching of Chinese as a Foreign Language

 Amherst, MA 01003

-Winners will be notified by email in September and will receive the Awards at the CLTA Annual Meeting.
+Winners will be notified by email before Feburary 15 of the following year and will receive the Awards at the CLTA Annual Conference.
 The winning projects will also be announced in the January issue of the CLTA Newsletter, as well as featured on both the websites of CLTA and Cengage Learning, http://www.cengageasia.com.

 |2013||Binnan Gao, Harvard University, First Prize.
 Project: “Speed Reading Materials Developed for Advanced Learners”